shlomnissan/trex-runner/README.md

 <b>$</b> cmake --build .
 </pre>

+Following these commands should result in an executable called `trex-runner` in the build directory.
 If you encounter any issues with Conan, take a look at the [Build a Simple CMake Project using Conan](https://docs.conan.io/2/tutorial/consuming_packages/build_simple_cmake_project.html) tutorial, which will guide you through this process step-by-step.

 ## Licence